ajthor/generator-template/README.md

 ## Instructions for use:
-- Modify the 3 main generators (app, boilerplate, and common) to reference the components, directory structure, and configuration options, respectively, that you wish to use.
+- Modify the 3 main generators (`app`, `boilerplate`, and `common`) to reference the components, directory structure, and configuration options, respectively, that you wish to use.
 - Any global options or functions can be added to: generator-base.js
 - Add any templates to the templates folder.
-Templates in *'templates/boilerplate'* will be copied to the target directory __AS IS__.
+Templates in `templates/boilerplate` will be copied to the target directory __AS IS__.

 ### generator-base.js
 This file contains a small complementary API to files created with Yeoman generators.
 It contains functions which I found necessary in my projects, but which were not available immediately in the standard Yeoman base API.
 This file is under constant development and changes from day to day.
 Be sure to check the current API and modify your projects accordingly.